wxWidgets/website/about/index.md

 wxWidgets was started in 1992 by Julian Smart at the University of Edinburgh.
-Initially started as a project for creating applications that were portable across Unix and Windows, it has grown to support Mac OS X, GTK+, and many other toolkits and platforms (see the [history page][12] for more details).
+Initially started as a project for creating applications that were portable across Unix and Windows, it has grown to support macOS, GTK+, and many other toolkits and platforms (see the [history page][12] for more details).
 The number of developers contributing to the project is now in the hundreds and the toolkit has a strong userbase that includes everyone from open source